 RESULTS

-Five out of 31 patients (16.1%) could not achieve sufficiently selective catheterization to permit embolization.
-Initial control of bleeding was achieved in 26 patients (100%), and relapsed GI bleeding occurred in 1 of them at 1 week after the operation.
+Five out of thirty-one patients (16.1%) could not achieve sufficiently selective catheterization to permit embolization.
+Initial control of bleeding was achieved in 26 patients (100%), and relapsed GI bleeding occurred in 1 of them at 1 wk after the operation.
 No clinically apparent bowel infarctions were observed in patients undergoing embolization.

 CONCLUSION

-Super-selective embolization is a safe therapeutic method for acute lower GI bleeding, which is suitable and effective for many patients suffering this disease.
-Importantly, careful technique and suitable embolic agent are essential to the success operation.
+Super-selective embolization is a safe therapeutic method for acute lower GI bleeding, and it is suitable and effective for many patients suffering this disease.
+Importantly, careful technique and suitable embolic agent are essential to the successful operation.

 Key words: Lower gastrointestinal bleeding; Embolization; Infarction; Bowel; Hemorrhage; Selective arterial embolization